Micron Technology (NASDAQ:MU) Shares Gap Down on Analyst Downgrade

-Shares of Micron Technology, Inc. (NASDAQ:MU – Get Free Report) gapped down prior to trading on Monday after Needham & Company LLC lowered their price target on the stock from $150.00 to $140.00.
+Shares of Micron Technology, Inc. (NASDAQ:MU – Get Free Report) gapped down before the market opened on Monday after Needham & Company LLC lowered their price target on the stock from $150.00 to $140.00.
 The stock had previously closed at $102.85, but opened at $100.67.
 Needham & Company LLC currently has a buy rating on the stock.
-Micron Technology shares last traded at $101.08, with a volume of 3,018,992 shares.
+Micron Technology shares last traded at $101.08, with a volume of 3,018,992 shares traded.

-Micron Technology (NASDAQ:MU – Get Free Report) last posted its earnings results on Wednesday, June 26th.
-The semiconductor manufacturer reported $0.62 EPS for the quarter, beating analysts’ consensus estimates of $0.48 by $0.14.
-The firm had revenue of $6.81 billion during the quarter, compared to the consensus estimate of $6.67 billion.
-Micron Technology had a negative return on equity of 4.01% and a negative net margin of 7.20%.
-The company’s quarterly revenue was up 81.5% compared to the same quarter last year.
-During the same period in the prior year, the company earned ($1.57) EPS.
-On average, equities research analysts predict that Micron Technology, Inc. will post 0.58 EPS for the current year.
+Micron Technology (NASDAQ:MU – Get Free Report) last posted its quarterly earnings results on Wednesday, June 26th.
+The semiconductor manufacturer reported $0.62 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.48 by $0.14.
+Micron Technology had a negative net margin of 7.20% and a negative return on equity of 4.01%.
+The business had revenue of $6.81 billion during the quarter, compared to analyst estimates of $6.67 billion.
+During the same period in the prior year, the business posted ($1.57) earnings per share.
+The company’s revenue was up 81.5% on a year-over-year basis.
+Equities research analysts forecast that Micron Technology, Inc. will post 0.58 EPS for the current year.

 Micron Technology Dividend Announcement

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, July 23rd.
-Shareholders of record on Monday, July 8th were issued a dividend of $0.115 per share.
-This represents a $0.46 annualized dividend and a yield of 0.47%.
-The ex-dividend date of this dividend was Monday, July 8th.
-Micron Technology’s payout ratio is -32.39%.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, July 23rd.
+Shareholders of record on Monday, July 8th were issued a $0.115 dividend.
+This represents a $0.46 dividend on an annualized basis and a yield of 0.47%.
+The ex-dividend date was Monday, July 8th.
+Micron Technology’s dividend payout ratio (DPR) is presently -32.39%.

 Micron Technology, Inc designs, develops, manufactures, and sells memory and storage products worldwide.
 The company operates through four segments: Compute and Networking Business Unit, Mobile Business Unit, Embedded Business Unit, and Storage Business Unit.
 It provides memory and storage technologies comprising dynamic random access memory semiconductor devices with low latency that provide high-speed data retrieval; non-volatile and re-writeable semiconductor storage devices; and non-volatile re-writable semiconductor memory devices that provide fast read speeds under the Micron and Crucial brands, as well as through private labels.